-Each month the leadership of student government met with the President, Provost, Chief Operating Officer, Vice-President for Finance and Administration, and Vice-President for Student Affairs.
-The purpose of these meetings was to conduct open and frank discussion of concerns affecting students.
+Each month the leadership of student government meets with the president, provost, chief operating officer, vice-president for finance and administration, and vice-president for student affairs.
+The purpose of these meetings is to conduct open and frank discussion of concerns affecting students.

-Beginning in Fall 2012, a new "greeter program" will be introduced.
-This program will give new freshmen an opportunity to participate in the daily tour program by registering, greeting, and interacting with prospective students and their families.
-Students in the program will have the opportunity to begin as a tour guide for the spring semester.
+Beginning in Fall 2012, a new "greeter program" was introduced.
+This program gives new freshmen an opportunity to participate in the daily tour program by registering, greeting, and interacting with prospective students and their families.
+Students in the program will have the opportunity to begin as a tour guide for subsequent semesters.
 Also, the daily tour guide program allows our students the opportunity to meet and talk with students and their families across the United States.
 Feedback from the tour guides is collected by the program director and shared with the administration.
 Office of Admissions tour guides also serve as a focus group for the Admissions Office and provide an important link between the admissions counselors and the current student population.
-Selected current students were also extended the opportunity to travel with Admissions staff to regionally located college fair programs.